ceedee666/online-lecture-setup/README.md

 All these components are positioned using the Elgato Multi Mount.
 The MacBook is located to my right.
 Directly in front of me on the desk is my iPad.

-The following images shows an overview of the whole setup.
+The following images shows an overview of the whole setup (old setup, needs to be updated).

 ![Hardware Setup](https://github.com/ceedee666/online-lecture-setup/blob/master/IMG_8007.png?s=400)